Cisfemininities as bodies-without-organs in hip hop, street and urban dance styles

 Through urban, hip hop and street dances more and more cisgender women and queer individuals constitute free-floating and fragmented bodies.
 Their formless formations are composed of multiversal resonating performances that momentarily form and deform (Ruiz & Vourloumis 2021: pg 12).
 Through alternating liquefactions and concretions of their bodies they reinvent new movement languages which incarnate fantasies and imaginary selves, deconstruct previous dance imaginaries and gendered embodiments, and experiment with new subjectivations, meanings and modalities of dance power and desire.
 Of course the levels of freedom and deconstruction do not depend only on the “genre” of each dance style but on the dancers’ personalities, their experiences with men and the crews they belong to and the inclusions/exclusions of the crews.
 All this operates in relation to the frameworks and disciplines of the wider cultures with which the local urban and hip hop dance styles interact.

 A significant factor which both influences and ascertains each woman’s path is the sharing of their knowledge and dance heritage with other women and next generations as well as the extent to which they are involved in activist and political discourses and practices.
-It depends on their concerns with everyday social problems, political discourses and actions.
 Some parameters which contribute to the generation of more fluidities and bodies-without-organs are: firstly, the experimentation of women with different street and urban dance styles, or different categories inside a style which produce more open-minded dance mentalities and bodies, hybrid choreographies and de-authentications of gendered and subcultural norms (Pini 2001) inside these cultures.
 As far as the body is concerned the more emphatic the mingling of different moves from different dance styles, making the styles more experimental, the more freedom women can enjoy.
 Especially if the move is more effeminate in male-dominated dance crews, it gives women the highest credit for experimentation and liberation from the masculine “musts”.

 Secondly, the more women get in close collaboration with other woman and get in touch with queer populations the more they create intersubjective choreographies which strengthen the body-without-organs.
 As further research (Koutsougera 2018, 2019) has indicated through constant and intense experimentations, female street dancers become “faces of the same currency” (to quote some women’s statements) and thus build intimacies of complementarity, sisterhood, collective unbecoming and disorganizing.
 They move together towards a destabilization of their familiar zones, they tend to subvert unapologetically the norms inside each specific dance style and thus produce multiplicities (ibid.
 2018).